Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models

 We use a brute force method to estimate the parameter values for $r_{mid}$ and $\gamma$ for four different text/stopword combinations, which minimize the difference between expected and observed $r'_{new}$ in log scale.
 The resulting prediction lines fit the observed $r'_{new}/r$ data very well (see Fig.\ref{fig5}(A)), with perhaps the exception of the head area for Brown corpus/spaCy stopword combination.

-We can also simulate a non-stopword dataset by choosing rank-$r$ samples whose $r'_{new}$ value by Eq.(\ref{eq-not-model}) reaches an integer 1,2, 3, $\cdots$.
-Fig.\ref{fig5}(B) shows the rank-frequency plot for such a simulated non-stopwords from a full set that follows the Zipf's law $1/f^{1.07}$.
+We can also simulate a NSFW dataset by choosing rank-$r$ samples whose $r'_{new}$ value by Eq.(\ref{eq-not-model}) reaches an integer 1,2, 3, $\cdots$.
+Fig.\ref{fig5}(B) shows the rank-frequency plot for such a simulated NSFW data from a full set that follows the Zipf's law $1/r^{1.07}$.
 Again, the quadratic function provides a better fit than both Mandelbrot function and BRF.

 Our subset model, or not-being-selected model, offers a hint on why the quadratic function may be a good fitting function.
 At head region, $u << r_{mid}$, the integral in Eq.(\ref{eq-cumsum2}) becomes in $r'_{new} \sim r^{\gamma+1}$ or $r \sim {r'_{new}}^{1/(\gamma+1)}$.
 At the tail region, $u >> r_{mid}$, $r'_{new} \sim r$.
 Plugging these to the Zipf's law $1/r^\alpha$ for the full set, we can see that the tail is a power-law $1/{r'_{new}}^\alpha$, whereas the head is a power-law with a different exponent: $1/{r'_{new}}^{1/(\gamma+1)}$.
 A quadratic function in log-log scale would make a transition from one power-law to another possible.